luisarizmendi/rhem-demo/docs/04-demo-script.md

    - Add the following labels to the cluster by click the three dots on the right of the cluster.
      - Your site label, either `site=na` or `site=emea`
      - Your function label, either `function=pos` or `function=infra`
-   - Assign the Microshift cluster to the `stores` ClusterSet by XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+   - Assign the Microshift cluster to the `stores` ClusterSet in the `Infrastructure > Clusters` menu under `Cluster sets` tab.
+Click the three dots on the right to the `stores` ClusterSet and click `Manage resource assignments`.
+Select the Microshift cluster and click "Review" and "Save".

 4. **Review device compliance**
    - Check in ACM `Governance` how the Policies were assigned to the device.
 It could take a couple of minutes.